Evercore ISI Group Maintains Travere Therapeutics (TVTX) Outperform Recommendation

 What is the Fund Sentiment?

-There are 382 funds or institutions reporting positions in Travere Therapeutics.
-This is a decrease of 18 owner(s) or 4.50% in the last quarter.
-Average portfolio weight of all funds dedicated to TVTX is 0.14%, a decrease of 29.35%.
-Total shares owned by institutions decreased in the last three months by 0.40% to 94,328K shares.
-The put/call ratio of TVTX is 0.69, indicating a bullish outlook.
+There are 383 funds or institutions reporting positions in Travere Therapeutics.
+This is a decrease of 17 owner(s) or 4.25% in the last quarter.
+Average portfolio weight of all funds dedicated to TVTX is 0.14%, a decrease of 28.93%.
+Total shares owned by institutions decreased in the last three months by 0.06% to 94,665K shares.
+The put/call ratio of TVTX is 1.36, indicating a bearish outlook.

 What are Other Shareholders Doing?